Domestic Transfer Admits

 Placement steps are available for math, composition, and foreign language.

 Log in to RAMweb to complete your Personalized Mathematics Plan to understand where you’re at in the math placement process.
-Your personalized plan will determine whether you are required to complete the Math Placement Tool before orientation.
+Your personalized plan will determine whether you are required to complete our Math Placement Tool before orientation.

 The Foreign Language Placement Exam is required before you can register for a world language course if you have previously studied French, German, or Spanish.
 The department recommends completing the exam at least three days prior to orientation.
 Learn more about the Foreign Language Placement Exam.